-The differences between KVM (Kernel-based Virtual Machine) and OpenVZ (Open Virtuozzo) VPS in 2021 are:
+The differences between KVM (Kernel-based Virtual Machine) and OpenVZ (Open Virtuozzo) VPS are:

 - OpenVZ is easier to configure and easier to maintain than KVM VPS.